 - When you're calling or texting the UK from abroad, remember to replace the 0 at the start of the number with +44.

 - Check your device and account before you leave!
 Go on Three's website or log onto your My3 account to make sure roaming is available, and see what the charges will be for where you're headed.

-- Remember to switch off mobile data if you don't have Feel At Home or a Euro Internet Pass - apps might still be running in the background and using data, which you may get charged for.
+- Remember to switch off mobile data if you don't have Feel At Home or an Internet Pass - apps might still be running in the background and using data, which you may get charged for.

-- Outside of Feel At Home countries, using the internet abroad often works out better value than making lots of texts and calls (e.g. with a Euro Internet Pass or by connecting to your hotel's Wi-Fi) - why not make the most of it by downloading apps like Facebook Messenger, WhatsApp, or Skype to use instead?
+- Outside of Feel At Home countries, using the internet abroad can work out better value than making lots of texts and calls (e.g. with an Internet Pass or by connecting to your hotel's Wi-Fi) - why not make the most of it by downloading apps like Facebook Messenger, WhatsApp, or Skype to use instead?

 - Watch out for airline and maritime networks (like on a plane or cruise ship) - they don't count under Feel At Home, regardless of where you are, and you'll be charged roaming rates.